ithkuil/ithkuil/src/src/cases.md

 <description><this this>THIS</this> substitutes <this another>ANOTHER</this>.</description>

-> He paid the dinner instead of me.
+> He paid for dinner instead of me.

 > She drove the car so that he could have some rest.